open-science-data/eodash/app/public/eodash-data/stories/demo-mode/egu2023/WSF-WSF.md

 ## About the World Settlement Footprint Indicator

 Urban sprawl (i.e. dispersed expansion of settlements at low densities) impacts the environment, economy and society.
-According to research, between 1990 and 2014 humans converted more land to settlements than in all previous millennia combined and urban sprawl almost doubled globally, increasing by close to 4% per year.
+According to research [1], between 1990 and 2014 humans converted more land to settlements than in all previous millennia combined and urban sprawl almost doubled globally, increasing by close to 4% per year.

 <iframe src="https://ourworldindata.org/grapher/urban-population-share-2050?time=2050" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>